Robust Representation Learning in Masked Autoencoders: Conclusion

 \section{Conclusion}

 We present a systematic analysis of the representations learned by Masked Autoencoders across both pretraining and fine-tuning.
 Our analysis shows that pretrained MAE exhibits a clear layer-wise emergence of class-aware structure despite the absence of labels.
 Visualization of token embeddings shows that class separation strengthens with network depth, and notably, individual patch tokens also become class-discriminative.
 Subspace analysis reinforces this observation as embeddings from different classes increasingly diverge and occupy distinct subspaces as the network depth increases.
+The minimum singular value for each class also increases, indicating that even the weakest directions remain informative.
 We also note that MAE exhibits global attention right from the outset.
-After fine-tuning, we show that MAE maintains strong classification performance under Gaussian blur and attention-guided occlusion across a wide range of perturbation levels, with a gradual decrease at highest severity level.
-This behavior is further supported by our evaluation on ImageNet-C, which reveals robust performance across a broad set of algorithmically generated degradations.
+After fine-tuning, we show that MAE maintains strong classification performance under Gaussian blur and attention-guided occlusion across a wide range of perturbation levels, with a gradual decline at higher severities.
+This robust behavior is further supported by our results on ImageNet-C dataset.
 To better understand this robustness, we examine representation robustness from two complementary viewpoints.
-Under moderate perturbation levels, directional alignment analysis shows that perturbated embeddings remain closely aligned with their clean counterparts, and head-wise feature-retention analysis reveals that a substantial portion of active features are retained for perturbed inputs.
+Under moderate perturbations, directional alignment analysis shows that perturbed embeddings remain closely aligned with their clean counterparts, and head-wise feature-retention analysis reveals that a substantial portion of active features are retained for perturbed inputs.
 At extreme perturbation levels, both sensitivity indicators degrade sharply, coinciding with a decline in classification accuracy, suggesting a link between the two.